Makes Indian versions of Maggi noodles, Nescafé, and KitKat using Swiss recipes rebuilt around local wheat and spices.

 What does this company depend on?

-The company depends on imported dairy powder and whey from New Zealand and Europe for its infant nutrition products, wheat flour from Punjab and Haryana mills for Maggi noodles, cocoa beans processed through Singapore trading operations, instant coffee technology licensed from Nestlé S.A. in Switzerland, and FSSAI manufacturing licenses issued separately for each production facility.
+The company cannot run without wheat flour from mills in Punjab and Haryana for Maggi noodles; imported dairy powder and whey from New Zealand and Europe for infant nutrition products like Lactogen and Nan Pro; cocoa beans processed through Singapore trading operations for KitKat; instant coffee technology licensed from Nestlé S.A. in Switzerland; and active FSSAI manufacturing licences for each of the four production facilities.

 Who depends on this company?